smartekIT/hostUp/README.md

 ### Production Use
 I'll add more instructions later on how to set this up for production use, and probably will add a script for those running it on Linux or Mac to make it pretty easy.

+## To Do Still
+Get the email function working so the system can be setup to send out alert emails when a monitored site is not responding, down, or having issues.

+## Contribue
+I'm always 100% open to contributions from anyone willing to help out, learn or otherwise.

+I currently do all of my work on a private gitlab repo, then mirror it to here, so there may be days when there are no updates or changes.